Milwaukee District Garden Clubs

 Contact

 Milwaukee District Garden Clubs (MDGC) was founded in 1932 as a part of the Wisconsin Garden Club Federation which is a member of National Garden Clubs, Inc. and its Central Region.
-A not-for-profit educational organization, we serve gardeners in Dodge, Jefferson, Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington and Waukesha counties who are gardening for good in our communities.
+A not-for-profit educational organization, we are proud to serve garden clubs who are gardening for good in southeastern Wisconsin.

 • HOME